SmallWhiteSM/sketchup-render-plugin/README.md

 # SketchUp Simple Renderer Plugin

-A lightweight rendering plugin for SketchUp that exports model geometry and renders it using a custom Python-based renderer.
+A lightweight visualization plugin for SketchUp that exports geometry data and generates a simple rendered image using Python.

 ---